Join the Newsletter to Keep Reading

 - Its ultimate or any intermediate parent produces financial statements that are available for public use and comply with the International Financial Reporting Standards (“IFRSs”), in which subsidiaries are consolidated or are measured at fair value through profit or loss.

-Nevertheless, in Malaysia, an ultimate Malaysian parent entity shall present consolidated financial statements.
-This means, although an ultimate Malaysian parent entity may have another parent in foreign jurisdiction which meets the above conditions, such ultimate Malaysian parent must still prepare the consolidated financial statements.
+Nevertheless, in Malaysia, an ultimate Malaysian parent entity must present consolidated financial statements, irregardless of meeting the criteria above.
+This means, although an ultimate Malaysian parent entity may have another parent in foreign jurisdiction which prepares a consolidated financial statements, the ultimate Malaysian parent must still prepare the consolidated financial statements.

-Another consolidation exception is also noted for a parent that is an investment entity.
-A parent entity which is an investment entity does not need to present consolidated financial statements if it is required to measure all of its subsidiaries at fair value through profit or loss.
-We will see further discussion on this in the investment entity section.
+Additionally, the consolidation exception is applicable for a parent that is an investment entity.
+An investment entity parent entity does not need to present consolidated financial statements if, it is required to measure all of its subsidiaries at fair value through profit or loss.
+Further discussion on this is available in the investment entity section below.

 The control determination and assessment